Juvenile Rights Law Clinic

 JRLC participants work collaboratively within the interdisciplinary model.
 Students must commit to 16 hours each week, which includes course work, seminar, client representation, related field trips, client visits, investigations, and court observations.

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
-Application and interview are required, and the application can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.
+Application and interview are required, and the application can be found in Student Resources on the NYLS Portal.

 Recommended for the Following Professional Pathways: Civil Rights/Civil Liberties; Criminal Defense; Criminal Prosecution; Family Law; Government/Public Sector; General Practice – Litigation/Dispute Resolution

-Prerequisite or Co-requisite: Family Law.
+Prerequisite or Co-requisite: Family Law

 If taken as a co-requisite, the course should be taken concurrently with the clinic in the fall semester.
 Requirement may be waived by clinic faculty.